Diversity and Inclusion

 Macon & Joan Brock Virginia Health Sciences at Old Dominion attracts students, trainees, faculty and staff from diverse backgrounds and experiences to drive our collective commitment to excellence.

-At Macon & Joan Brock Virginia Health Sciences at Old Dominion University we believe that a mixture of ethnic, racial and cultural backgrounds as well as vibrant life experiences are critical to a successful teaching, research and patient-care environment.
-Fostering an environment where all are welcomed, valued and supported to fulfill their potential is a priority at our institution.
-But don't just take our word for it.
-Hear from people on our campus.
+At Macon & Joan Brock Virginia Health Sciences at Old Dominion University, we believe that a wide range of backgrounds, experiences, and perspectives enriches our teaching, research, and patient care environment.
+Creating a welcoming and supportive atmosphere where individuals can thrive is a priority for our institution.
+But don’t just take our word for it—hear from people on our campus.

 Why choose us?